From Khaki to Clay; a new forever home for MoKa Pottery

 With over 1600 square feet of workshop and shop display space, the pottery now has lots of space to grow and develop.
 First on the priority list was an electricity supply and this was connected in late spring 2016, after many months of practicing hand building pots wearing wooly gloves, hats and scarves, and some very creative use of LED rechargeable lighting.

 Autumn 2016 also saw the start of classes in the studio, with the first intake of budding ceramicists completing their first pieces just in time for Christmas.
 As well as the classes, there is always some piece of pottery on the go; a slab rolled out waiting to become tiles, cups, a checkers board….
 Or balls of clay weighed out in even lumps waiting to be thrown on the wheel into bowls, vases, Whisky cups….
-Or hand formed into the studio’s signature ‘Egghead’ pieces; a ceramic zoo of penguins, chicks, owls, sheep or the ever-popular “Hielan’ Coos”.
+Or hand formed into any number of domestic ware pieces or decorative tiles.